Luke-Skinner/Figurdle/README.md

 # Figurdle

-A daily historical character guessing game inspired by the -dle type games.
+A daily famous figure guessing game inspired by the -dle type games.
 Play now at Figurdle.com!

 ## Quick Start